If you find it difficult to introduce yourself as an artist, you're not alone.

 All you have to do is start with, I’m an artist.
 I make …

 Don’t inflate your position.
 Don’t be that person.

 Make it natural, but own it.
 Say it with confidence.

-Those with whom you were meant to connect will respond positively.
+Those you are meant to connect with will respond positively.
 Don’t worry about the rest.
 You have higher things to concern yourself with.
-You’re an artist.Introducing yourself as an artist is a cornerstone of your professional presentation.
-Pulling this together with a well-honed artist statement, bio, and marketing packet will increase your confidence dramatically.
+After all, you are an artist.

 This post was original published on January 15, 2014 and has been updated with comments left intact.